Diaspore

 The mineral occurs as an alteration product of corundum or emery and is found in granular limestone and other crystalline rocks.
-Well-developed crystals are found in the emery deposits of the Urals and at Chester, Massachusetts, US and in kaolin at Schemnitz in Hungary.
+Well-developed crystals are found in the emery deposits of the Ural Mountains and at Chester, Massachusetts, and in kaolin at Schemnitz in Hungary.
 If obtainable in large quantity, it would be of economic importance as a source of aluminium.

 Diaspore, along with gibbsite and boehmite, is a major component of the aluminium ore bauxite.

 It was first described in 1801 for an occurrence in Mramorsk Zavod, Sverdlovskaya Oblast, Middle Urals, Russia.
-The name, which was coined by René Just Haüy, is from the Greek for διασπείρειν, to scatter, in allusion to its decrepitation on heating.
+The name, which was coined by René Just Haüy, is from the Ancient Greek διασπείρω meaning "to scatter", in allusion to its decrepitation on heating.

-Csarite™, ottomanite, Turkizite and zultanite® are trade names for gem-quality diaspore (also known as Turkish diaspore) from the İlbir Mountains of southwest Turkey.
+Csarite, ottomanite, Turkizite and zultanite are trade names for gem-quality diaspore (also known as Turkish diaspore) from the İlbir Mountains of southwest Turkey.